kkt-ee/Custom-App-Launcher-for-linux-platforms/README.md

 # USAGE

       1. Setting up environment:
-            pip install pySimpleGUI
+            a. pip install pySimpleGUI
+            b.
 (If needed) Install any other dependency packages based on the current system by following error messages (if any) from terminal.

       2. Configure "terminal commands"/"app launching shell script" (Tip: Update the following template files)
             a. dbCOMMANDSignature.py with the "terminal commands"
             b. write .sh scripts for setting up any customized app launches (eg. spyder in a virtual environment, follow example .sh files in this repository)

-      3. Make corresponding changes (based on step 2) for "GUI buttons" and "button events" in file: _launchUtils_dev.py
+      3. Make corresponding changes (based on step 2) for "GUI buttons" and "button events" in file:
+            _launchUtils_dev.py

       4. Launch the launcher from the terminal using python __init__.py